manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://www.aesthetics.mpg.de/'

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Postdoctoral Researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at [Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/).
 I am interested in how people experience the auditory world and the impact of their mental representations on human behaviour and culture.
-To explore this, my research combines methods from different disciplines with massive online experiments, including high-resolution perceptual paradigms, cultural transmission chains in rhythm and singing modalities, cross-cultural research, and network science.
+To explore this, my research combines methods from different disciplines with massive online experiments, including high-resolution perceptual paradigms, cultural transmission experiments in rhythm and singing modalities, cross-cultural research, and network science.

 # Interests to show in About widget
 interests:
-- Empirical Aesthetics
 - Cultural Evolution
 - Music Cognition and Behaviour
 - Massive Online Experiments
+- Empirical Aesthetics
 - Sonic testing and audiobranding

 # Education to show in About widget